Migrating custom code to SAP S/4HANA

 Now that you’ve carefully plotted out what needs to be done and have stripped away all unnecessary data, start adapting your custom code.
 Keep reading to learn more about the 3 major types of modifications you’ll need to implement:

-- Make sure your code complies to the new S/4HANA data model.
+- Make sure your code complies to the new SAP S/4HANA data model.
 These changes are typically mandatory.
 Examples include the extended MATNR field and the use of old/new database tables in the simplified data model.
 Work through the custom code migration worklist, which includes references to SAP notes and documentation that will help you resolve these inconsistencies.
 By the way, SAP also provides a lot of compatibility features such as stable BAPI interfaces and CDS compatibility views for removed database tables.

 - Remove technical incompatibilities from your code that will now be running on a HANA database.
 Examples are implicit database sorting, native SQL code and database hints.
 Luckily, there are tools available to support you, such as the ABAP Test Cockpit.